AriFordsham/GHCWiki/building/preparation/windows.md

 **\*NOTE:**\* if after installing packages like Sphinx ./configure still reports it is missing, make sure `/mingw64/bin` (or `/mingw32/bin` depending on the arch you're building for)  is on the `$PATH`

-## Installing packages & tools
+## Upgrading MSYS2

 The msys2 package uses `pacman` (the venerable ArchLinux package manager) to manage packages.
-Before installing system dependencies required for building GHC, first let's update `pacman`.
-Modern msys2 versions include an `update-core` script and the preferred way of updating msys2 is as follows (from [ MSYS2 installation instructions](http://sourceforge.net/p/msys2/wiki/MSYS2%20installation/) Section III which also includes update instructions for old versions of msys2):
+Before installing system dependencies required for building GHC, you need to update packages according to [ MSYS2 installation instructions](http://sourceforge.net/p/msys2/wiki/MSYS2%20installation/) section III

+With modern pacman (since version 5.0.1.6403) it's just `pacman -Syuu`.

+If your pacman is somewhere between 4.2.1.6187 and 5.1.0.6403:

 >
 > Run **update-core**.
 If one of the packages is updated during script run you **MUST** restart MSYS2